 article-blog-la-cave-eclairee-caviste-en-ligne-cognac-armagnac-histoire-différences

-Cognac and Armagnac are two French eaux-de-vie aged in oak barrels (with the exception of Blanche d'Armagnac) and made from the same material first, the white grape.
-Nevertheless, each of them has its own identity and a very rich century-old history.
+Cognac and Armagnac are two French eaux-de-vie aged in oak barrels (with the exception of the White Armagnac ) and from the same raw material, white grapes.
+However, each of them has its own identity and a very rich centuries-old history.

-Here is a summary that will allow you to better understand the uniqueness of these 2 spirits.
+Here is a summary that will help you better understand the uniqueness of these two spirits.

 Location, organization & climate

-300 kilometers separate Cognac and Armagnac.
-Indeed, if the latter is produced in the South-West of France, the Cognac originates from the North of Bordeaux, mainly from the departments of Charente and Charente-Maritime.
+300 kilometers separate Cognac and Armagnac .
+Indeed, if the latter is produced in the Southwest from France , THE Cognac is originally from of North of Bordeaux , mainly from the departments of Charente and Charente-Maritime.

-This difference in location implies a climatic difference: Cognac enjoys a particularly oceanic climate (rather high rainfall, low annual temperature variations) while Armagnac benefits from a more continental zone ( lower rainfall, greater annual temperature variations).
+This difference in location implies a climate difference : Cognac enjoys a particularly oceanic climate (rather high rainfall, low annual thermal variations) while Armagnac benefits from a more continental area (lower rainfall, greater annual thermal variations ).

 Cognac et Armagnac: histoires et différences

-AOC Armagnac is made up of 3 sub-regions: Bas Armagnac, Haut Armagnac and Armagnac Ténarèze.
+The AOC Armagnac is composed of 3 sub-regions: Lower Armagnac, Upper Armagnac and Armagnac Ténarèze.

-These distinctions were created because of the slight differences in terroir as well as the quality of the eaux-de-vie produced.
-However, be careful not to make too many generalizations, the quality of the final product depends more on the quality of the vineyard and the know-how of the distiller than on any notion of vintage.
+These distinctions were created due to the slight differences in terroir as well as the quality of the spirits produced.
+However, be careful not to make too many generalizations, as the quality of the final product depends more on the quality of the vineyard and the know-how of the distiller than on any notion of vintage.

 Cognac et Armagnac: histoires et différences